 Note: If data is not successfully retrieved, the Preview pane displays the error message returned by the application you are connecting with to help you troubleshoot the configuration.

 Click Preview on the Edit export window to send the configured request to the server.
 If successful, sample records display in the Preview pane.
 If not, the error response displays instead.
+You can specify the number of records you would like to review in the preview panel by entering a number up to 100 in the Number of records field.

 Output: This is the exported data record that was retrieved from the application source.